optsuite/MCPG/README.md

 ## Code Structure
 ```
-    ├── Config         : Configuration files for various types of problems.
+    ├── config         : Configuration files for various types of problems.
     |                    See Examples for more details to use the configuration files.
-    ├── Data           : Problem instances selected for testing.
+    ├── data           : Problem instances selected for testing.
     |                    See Summary of Datasets to access the complete datasets presented
     |                    in the paper.
-    └── PyTorch
+    └── src
         ├── mcpg.py      : Our MCPG solver.
         ├── model.py     : The probabilistic model to output the mean-field distribution.
         ├── dataloader.py: Data loader for MCPG to input the problem instance.
         └── sampling.py  : The sampling procedure combining with the local search algorithm in MCPG.
 ```

 ## Examples